 Ideally, we will be able to address your concerns, related to the reasons stated within your notice of protest, with minimal impact to your normal daily activities.
 As is the case with statistical analysis, valuation models used within the mass appraisal of large populations of comparable properties creates a spectrum.
 Our annual goal, through the reappraisal process, is to narrow the margin of error within our results.
 Unfortunately, some properties will fall outside those confidence intervals and require an appeal.
 The informal hearing process is a great tool in that respect.
 As an organization, we welcome the opportunity to review and, where necessary, correct an error in the indicated market value of one's property.
-In 2020, our staff appraisers were able to resolve nearly 97% of all submitted protests during the informal hearing stage.
+In 2021, our staff appraisers were able to resolve 89% of all online portal submitted protests during the informal hearing stage of the appeal process.
+Of those resolved informally, property owners accepted settlement offers that averaged $22,592 below their initial noticed value.
 Additionally, the appeal process opens the lines of communication between our staff and the owners of property we appraise.
 This discovery period, more often than not, results in our office having a more complete picture of the owners' property and they of our reappraisal process.

 In an effort to assist returning users and those first time users, of our online appeals portal, a number of videos have been provided below to aid the property owner throughout the process.
 Our staff members are managing high levels of telephone traffic during this period of time and getting an answer to your question could be delayed using this option.
 We recommend all users with questions view these videos prior to contacting our office.
 Often most issues encountered by users of the portal can be addressed through the viewing of these short videos.
 For those instances where the videos did not provide a resolution, you may call or email our designated staff members (provided below) in an effort to address your needs.